 Recent community projects

-Smita Upadhye, is local Avondale Artist and Waitakere Arts Member completed the Traditional Indian Mural, covering two outer walls of Vector Power House at 2021 Great North Road, Avondale Auckland.
+Smita Upadhye, is a local Avondale Artist and Waitakere Arts Member.
+She completed the Traditional Indian Mural, covering two outer walls of Vector Power House at 2021 Great North Road, Avondale Auckland.

 The wall on the other side depicts the Indian Elephant.
 Seen as one of the most loving and trustworthy and friendly animals, it represents a popular Indian deity; Lord Ganesh.
 Smita designed it in her black and white design style on the colour scheme of the Indian Flag.

 As she was working on location, Cynthia was present to support Smita and ensure her health and safety throughout the duration of the mural.
 In Cynthia’s opinion the mural has started to get plenty of interest and locals were happy with it being a new and exciting part of the Avondale community.
 This turned out to be a much bigger project time-wise than anticipated, given the uneven nature of the bricks and the intricacy of design.
 To complete this mural, Smita has gone above and beyond.

 It will be an absolute pleasure for everyone in Auckland to visit the mural, take photos under the elephants spray and enjoy Diwali.